the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 ---

-## Observability: From Black Box to Transparent Pipeline
+## Observability and Metrics

-Traditional LLM inference exposes only end-to-end latency, providing limited visibility into internal bottlenecks.
+Traditional LLM inference typically exposes end-to-end latency, which limits visibility into where time is spent within the inference pipeline.

-With llm-d, each stage of inference is observable:
+With llm-d, metrics are available at each stage of the request lifecycle, enabling more granular analysis:

 - **Prefill phase** → `prompt_tokens_total`, `time_to_first_token_seconds`
 - **Decode phase** → `generation_tokens_total`, `request_decode_time_seconds`
 - **Cache layer** → `prefix_cache_hits_total`
 - **Scheduler routing** → `num_requests_running` segmented by `llm_svc_role`

-This enables precise root-cause analysis:
+These metrics represent a subset of the available signals and provide useful insights into key performance characteristics of the system.

+They enable more targeted analysis, for example:
-- Increased latency → prefill saturation or cache misses
-- Elevated decode time → token generation bottlenecks
-- Low cache hit rate → suboptimal request routing
+Increased latency may indicate higher prefill load or reduced cache effectiveness Elevated decode time may suggest token generation bottlenecks Low cache hit rates may indicate limited prompt reuse or suboptimal routing

-On IBM Fusion HCI, these metrics integrate natively with the OpenShift monitoring stack, requiring no additional instrumentation beyond enabling user workload monitoring.
+On IBM Fusion HCI, these metrics are available through the OpenShift monitoring stack when user workload monitoring is enabled.

-This level of visibility transforms LLM serving from a black-box system into a diagnosable and optimizable pipeline.
+This visibility allows inference behavior to be analyzed at a component level rather than relying solely on aggregate latency.

 ---